About USETSU presets (English)

 I've personally bought several creator presets and found that they didn't always deliver the effects I was hoping for.

 However, considering that this article is about selling presets, let's delve into the advantages of purchasing them.
-One of the main benefits is that you get insights from a creator's extensive "photo editing deep learning" process.
-In my case, it's a culmination of 10 years of editing approximately 150,000 photos, which is distilled into the "USETSU presets."
+One of the main benefits is gaining insights from a creator's years of accumulated editing experience.
+In my case, it's a culmination of 10 years of editing approximately 150,000 photos, which is distilled into USETSU presets.

 So, for those who are new to Lightroom or those who haven't been fully satisfied with their presets, this could be an excellent shortcut or a source of inspiration.